anasm23/empdirect/README.md

     "test": "react-scripts test",
     "eject": "react-scripts eject"
     },

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ## License
 Copyright (c) 2020 Muhammad Anas